Early identification of need and risk

 - following an assessment of need, make referrals for those children or adults to the appropriate departments who can offer support.
 This may include paediatric services for disabled children and those with developmental needs

-- recognise that there will be a requirement for rapid access to Community Mental Health and Psychology teams for a small number of individuals with pre-existing conditions or acute onset of symptoms, particularly if the journey and/or absence from previous treatments (including medicines) may have exacerbated (or be likely to exacerbate) the conditions
+- recognise that there will be a requirement for rapid access to Community Mental Health and Psychology teams for a small number of individuals with pre-existing conditions or acute onset of symptoms, particularly if the journey and/or absence from previous treatments (including medicines) may have been exacerbated by (or are likely to exacerbate) the conditions

 - consider the particular needs of children and young people with pre-existing mental health needs who may require access to therapeutic support and/or mental health services

-- consider the needs of perinatal women, who may require timely access to mental health services
+- consider the needs of perinatal women, who may require timely access to midwife, maternity, mental health or other services.
+Midwives and maternity staff should refer to the Royal College of Midwives guide to caring for vulnerable migrant women

 There is a problem